Simulation of a generalized asset exchange model with investment and income mechanisms: Results

-We can identify three regions in the wealth cumulative probability distribution -- a small $w$ Boltzmann-like region, a large $w$ power law region, and a cross-over region between these two behaviors.
-We can interpret the three regions as representing the lower, upper, and middle classes, respectively.
+The three regions in the wealth cumulative probability distribution -- a small $w$ Boltzmann-like region, a large $w$ power law region, and a cross-over region between these two behaviors can be interpreted as representing the lower, upper, and middle classes, respectively.
 The upper class achieves its wealth primarily through investment~\cite{bm,scafetta}.
 The exponential wealth distribution for the lower class is similar to what is found for the cumulative probability distribution of the GED model (see Fig.~\ref{GEDdist}).
 The middle class gains from investments, distribution of the growth from investments, and exchanges.
-The range of wealth of the middle class increases with increasing $\lambda$, $\FI$, and $g$ because the mechanisms associated with these parameters tend to increase the overall wealth in the society which benefits not just the wealthy but also the middle class.
+The range of wealth of the middle class increases with increasing $\lambda$, $\FI$, and $g$ because the mechanisms associated with these parameters increase the overall wealth in the society which benefits not just the wealthy but also the middle class.
 Increasing $\FI$ and $g$ directly increases the amount invested according to Eq.~(\ref{invest}), which in turn increases the total wealth in the system.
-The effect of increasing $\lambda$ is less direct, but occurs because increasing $\lambda$ puts more wealth in the hands of wealthier agents who then can invest more.
+The effect of increasing $\lambda$ is less direct because it puts more wealth in the hands of wealthier agents who then can invest more.
 As $g \to 0$, the growth approaches zero, and the middle class shrinks as more agents follow Boltzmann-like behavior and fewer agents have large wealth.
 As $\U$ increases, more agents maintain their wealth through this added wealth.
 The effect is to shrink the middle class, but also to reduce inequality.

 The wealth distribution for $\U = 0$ is shown in Fig.~\ref{figU=0}.
 There are two noticeable differences from the distribution for $\U>0$.
 As expected, there are many more poor agents.
 From Fig.~\ref{fig0} for $U=0.01$, we see that approximately 90\% of the agents have wealth less than the average wealth $w=1$; in contrast, for $\U= 0$ this percentage rises to 98\%.
 In addition, the Pareto index is about $0.65$, which is much smaller than the value $1.2$ found for $\U = 0.01$.
 Both features are indications of increased wealth inequality for $\U = 0$.